gboone/gboone.github.io/_posts/2015-04-21-git-clients-for-mac.md

 Command line Git would have an answer with `git status`.
 It's a little harder to tell at a glance what is happening in GitHub for Mac.

 In addition, you're rarely working on a Git project and not using another application.
 It would be great if GitHub for Mac were better integrated with a text editor or the file system.
 The app shows you which files were changed, but it's not clear from just looking at the app what you're supposed to do with that information other than "sync and commit."
+It's hard to even figure out where the repo is, what other files are in it, and how to go about making _more_ changes without the assist of another app.
+It turns out that right (or control, or two-finger, or [_force_](http://37.media.tumblr.com/d34c23099b5e49cc03108e5327e76749/tumblr_n52gy5DUbR1rvnnvyo4_250.gif)) clicking on the name of the repo will give you options including "Open in Finder" and "Open in Atom."
+It's unclear what happens if you don't have [Atom](https://atom.io) installed.

+I'm not sure how many people would intuitively right click on the name of the repo in order to edit one of the files and would expect, instead, someone unfamiliar with GitHub would probably ask "what do I do now?" when they see the empty "Changes" tab.
+Since GitHub makes Atom, I suppose we can hope that future versions of GitHub for Mac will integrate some basic file editing features from Atom.
+In the meantime, I expect people unfamiliar with GitHub will remain confused about what they're supposed to do with this app other than "Commit and Sync."
+More cues about how to find and edit files in the repo would help.

 ### User Control and Freedom